 - Adobe Reader 10 or later for documents secured with AES 256-bit encryption

-If you explicitly whitelist IP addresses on your network, please add the below IP ranges to your firewall:
+If you explicitly allow IP addresses on your network, please add the below IP ranges to your firewall:

-If your organization whitelists IP addresses to control connection to your inbound mail servers, add the following IP addresses to your whitelist:
+If your organization explicitly lists IP addresses to control connection to your inbound mail servers, add the following IP addresses to your allowed list of IP ranges:

 Transport Layer Security (TLS) is the most widely deployed security protocol used today for Web browsers and other applications that require data to be securely exchanged over a network.
 Connections to Adobe Sign require use of TLS 1.2 and support for at least one of the cipher suites below.
 These requirements apply both to inbound traffic to Sign servers (browsers, API) and outbound traffic from Sign servers to customer servers (API callbacks used for retrieving agreement source documents, returning status, and webhooks).

 For browsers: as long as you adhere to the OS/Browser requirements, you should have no browser related issues.
 All these OS/browsers are fully compliant with our TLS requirements.